Skip to content

 • stage pull and push operations through a predictable path

 The shadow cache is not the live PC folder.
 Your configured target remains the live destination on the machine.
+Each cached job gets its own folder under the shared cache.root or its job-specific shadow_root.

 Manifest Cache